 Is Patagonia Made in Sweatshops?

 Despite being a brand that outsources much of its work to Asia, Patagonia keeps its values and ethics high, and they never knowingly work with subcontractors that use sweatshops.
 Patagonia belongs to the Fair Labor Association, and in fact, they were one of the founding members.
-The company has even strived for improving workers’ rights within its supply chain globally.
+The company has even strived to improve workers’ rights within its supply chain globally.